Examples

 Relationship property existence constraints

-A relationship property existence constraint ensures that all relationships with a certain type have a certain property.
+A relationship property existence constraint ensures that certain relationships have a certain property.

 Create a relationship property existence constraint

-When creating a relationship property existence constraint, a name can be provided.
+When creating a relationship property existence constraint, it is recommended to provide a constraint name.

 Query